jrford32/ProtonVPN/README.md

 </p>
 <p>
-On the dashboard, the lefthand side shows multiple different countries that you are able to connect to.
+On the dashboard, the left hand side shows multiple different countries that you are able to connect to.
 Unfortunately, the free version of Proton does not allow you to freely sleect your country so in this case, we are going to select "Fastest" and see what country/region the client provides us.
 Once you try to connect to the VPN, the remote connection to the VPN may disconnect.
 This is fine because it will eventually reconnect.
 In this case, we were connected to a server in Japan, likely due to us creating the VM in East Asia.

 ![image](https://github.com/jrford32/ProtonVPN/assets/101678489/dadb9cf5-66e9-48e8-86f0-5712089fdc0f)